Best Microbiology Laboratory Techniques in Pharmaceuticals

 – It is a GLP requirement.

-Reading Exposure Plates – another microbiology laboratory techniques
+Reading exposure plates – another microbiology laboratory technique

-Pharmaceutical companies are required to regularly monitor the environment for bacteria, yeasts and molds, which would alert personnel to poor sanitation practices, air supply problems or even possible product risk.
+Pharmaceutical companies must regularly monitor the environment for bacteria, yeasts, and molds, which would alert personnel to poor sanitation practices, air supply problems, or even possible product risks.

 – Air sampling using a volumetric air sampler